scourgetheone/aiven_website_monitor/README.md

 ## Limitations / unverified features

+- The website_checker module does not detect new/deleted websites and start/stop the concurrent jobs.
 - Production deployment limitations: The website_checker.py runs threaded jobs based on the number of websites defined in the websites table.
 In a production setting, perhaps each job could be run as a separate docker container.
 Thus the code needs to be updated to accommodate this.
 - The kafka producers/consumers assumes that the topic has only 1 partition for simplicity.
 The topic created for this project, "website_status" has the default setup of having only 1 partition.
 As a result, only 1 consumer should be running.
 Running additional consumers (app.broker_db_sync) will have them idle unless the currently running producer is stopped.